 Last week, during their lobby day in Olympia, 50 people attended Washington NORML’s lobby training and over 60 showed up altogether.
 Oliver warned that the capitol now has outside lobbyists trying to work the legislators to remove the residency requirement for owning Washington cannabis operations.

-National chapter coordinator, Kevin Mahmalji, echoed Oliver’s concern that changes to the residency requirement.
+National chapter coordinator, Kevin Mahmalji, echoed Oliver’s concern about changes to the residency requirement.
 Mahmalji cautioned allowing out-of-state ownership of Washington-based cannabis companies could draw unwanted attention from the DOJ, since such a move might be seen as violating the Cole Memo requirements that state-sanctioned marijuana programs stay within their borders.
 Denver-based Mahmalji acknowledged that Colorado had originally had a similar residency requirements, which they have since dropped.

 Delaware and Wisconsin